There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 The Tax Foundation adds, “There are, however, millions of other Americans who earn some income but not enough to be required to file an income tax return.… When these non-filers are added to the number of nonpayers, the total number of Americans outside the income tax system jumps to roughly 50 percent of all households by some estimates.”

 So becoming a low-income income tax resister does not mean living in a cave, renouncing the world, and living off grubs and berries.
-On the contrary, it just means joining the more than one in three Americans who do not pay federal income tax.
+On the contrary, it just means joining a large class of Americans who do not pay any federal income tax.

 Even if you do not owe any income tax, the government usually requires you to file a return.
 However, if your gross income is below a certain threshold (which depends on your filing status and which changes every year), you do not have to file.
 The 1040 Form instructions, published by the IRS each year, include a table that shows these thresholds.